t-beigbeder/otvl_cabri/doc/qref.md

 - Public Cloud / Object Storage / Create an Object container
 - Solution Standard Object Storage - S3 API
 - Region Gravelines (GRA)
-- Link a user, create or reuse a user, copy its S3 access and secret keys
+- Link a user, create or reuse a user, copy its S3 access and secret keys to be used just below
 - Container name `xobs-sample`

 You can check the connectivity using `s3tools`: